-Horizon 2: Innovations & Systems to Preserve
+6.3 Horizon 2: Innovations & Systems to Preserve

-Horizon 2 represents emergent innovations and approaches that connect our strained present system to our desired futures in addition to allowing us to reflect on aspects of the present system that we may want to preserve.
+The Second Horizon represents emergent innovations and approaches that connect our strained present system to the desired future.

-Key Bridging Innovations
+6.3.1 Key Bridging Innovations

 This section identifies key innovations showing early promise for transforming gender narratives and power relations, which are by no means exhaustive.
 The innovations described here offer windows into broader patterns of change taking shape across diverse communities, organizations, and governments all over the world.